TheUkrainian1991/MLP-Fashion-MNIST-Classifier/README.md

 ### Classifier
 Mean feature mapping to 10 outputs using softmax
 ## Final Model
-Cross entropy loss was used to perfect the model.
-88% test accuracy
+Cross entropy loss was used to optimize the model.
+88% final test accuracy